What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 When to Consult a Doctor for Chalazion?

-It is important to see a doctor if you or your child have symptoms of a chalazion so that a proper diagnosis can be made and appropriate treatment can be provided to minimize the risk of complications.
+It is essential to see a doctor if you or your child have symptoms of a chalazion so that a proper diagnosis can be made and appropriate treatment can be provided to minimize the risk of complications.

 Consult with our Doctors for Chalazion Treatment